christiann-pro/simple-calculator/README.md

-# Calculadora simples
+# Simple-calculator

-- Bom, esse foi o meu primeiro projeto desenvolvido em Java, uma calculadora simples.
+- Well, this was my first project developed in Java, a simple calculator.